Himanshu111001/Job-Tracker-MERN-Stack/README.md

 3. Set the build command: `npm install`
 4. Set the start command: `npm start`
 5. Configure environment variables

+## Security Features

+### User Registration
+- Regular users can register with 'applicant' role only
+- The system enforces the default role of 'applicant' for all new registrations

+### Admin Account Creation
+There are two secure ways to create admin accounts:

+1. **Using Admin Invite Code**
+   - Admin invite codes are generated using a secure algorithm that includes the `ADMIN_INVITE_SECRET` environment variable
+   - Invite codes are time-limited and expire after one month
+   - Users can register as admin by visiting `/register-admin` and providing a valid invite code

+2. **Using Existing Admin Account**
+   - Existing admin users can create new admin users through the admin dashboard
+   - This requires authentication and proper authorization

+### Role-based Authorization
+- Protected routes verify user roles before allowing access
+- Admin-specific actions require admin role permission

 ## License
 MIT